 Nike van Helden

-Nike van Helden is an external PhD candidate at the Leiden University Centre for the Arts in Society.
+Nike van Helden is an external PhD and Lecturer at the Leiden University Centre for the Arts in Society.
+Her research focusses on the recognizability of human subjects and its relationship with (self-)expression.
+Nike had a background in Latin American Studies and has specialized in Cuban literature.

 Fields of interest